sshaw/jquery-selectunique/README.md

     $(selector).selectunique();

 SelectUnique requires jQuery *1.7.1* or later.
-Option without text will be ignored.
+Options without text will be ignored.

 ### Options